 stylesheet_tags are removed in favor for the Rails

 3.1 Asset Pipeline.
-See the Asset
+See the asset customization for more information.

 Extensions looking to add stylesheets to the application should do so through the Asset Pipeline by making the extension an engine.